 RELATED: The 5 Ways to Convince a Kid to Sleep In

-All of these apps are designed to get young children (and kids with Autism or other special needs) to breeze through dressing, eating, and hygiene by using fun characters, countdown clocks, and the promise of pixelated stickers.
+All of these morning routine apps are designed to get young children (and kids with Autism or other special needs) to breeze through dressing, eating, and hygiene by using fun characters, countdown clocks, and the promise of pixelated stickers.
 Because, running after their bus in your underwear may be illegal in your state.

 Happy Kids Timer

 If you were a kid, you’d be psyched to get up and out the door to spend the day playing, drawing, and taking a much-needed mid-afternoon nap.
 Kids don’t see it this way.
 The Happy Kids Timer prompts those time suckers to do activities like make their bed, brush their teeth, and get dressed with the quickness.
 It also acts like a digital stickers chart — which parenting experts have mixed emotions about — but hey, you’re out the door in 20 minutes flat.

 Daniel Tiger Night & Day / Stop & Go Potty

 It would be a beautiful day in the neighborhood if someone got their butts in gear and out the door.
 Your preschooler is already enamored with Daniel, so put that affection to good use.
 In Day & Night, they’ll learn about some common routine behavior, like putting on their red hoodies and topping pancakes with fresh berries.
 Damn, that tiger has the life!
 And, because going to the bathroom is an integral morning step, download the Stop & Go Potty.
 It will not only help toddlers identify when they have to go, but has the added benefit of teaching them to wipe themselves.
 That’s worth $3 right there.